frankshearar/Home/Multiple-API-Keys.md

 * From the list of packages (all packages owned by the user) selects the packages that the key will apply to (by default none is selected)
 * From the list of following scopes Push, Unlist, Update selects privileges for the key (by default none will be selected)
 * Clicks on Generate API key
+* Notification is sent to registered email Id about the key create with name, packages and scope information.\
 * Copies the API key and saves it in NuGet.config or uses it for a one-time operation

+### Screens

+**Create API Key - Expiration,Name, Packages and Scopes**